bitloops/bitloops-language/documentation/docs/introduction/welcome.md

 # 👋 Welcome!

-You’ve probably found Bitloops because you are keen on writing code and developing software in a way that makes it easy for colleagues (current and future) to easily understand what you’ve built and quickly start contributing to your code base.
+You’ve probably found Bitloops Language because you are keen on becoming a great software engineer.
+You want and efficient and effective way learn and implement software engineering design patterns and principles, that doesn't require years of experience, good mentors and lots of reading.

-In addition, you want your future self to easily understand how & why a service was designed a certain way, be able to refactor it, and quickly add new features or products to your application.

 Well, you’re definitely at the right place!
-Bitloops’ goal is precisely to ensure that software development teams maintain high levels of productivity throughout the entire lifecycle of their project by ensuring code is readable, maintainable and flexible.
+Bitloops’ goal is precisely to ensure that software development teams build great quality software that allows them to maintain high levels of productivity throughout the entire lifecycle of their project by ensuring code is readable, maintainable and flexible.

 Our documentation is still a work in progress, but there are many valuable insights and loads of information regarding how Bitloops works and why it will help you build better software.

 &nbsp;